 On the continent warmblood breeds have often been characterised by state involvement, through the ownership of studs, and the administration of breed societies with strict performance requirements.
 The focus on performance rather than pedigree means that warmblood societies will often accept horses without a recorded pedigree, or with ancestors in a different studbook.

-Popular breeds of warmblood horses
+Popular breeds of warmblood horse

 Popular warmblood breeds include the Hanoverian, Irish Sport Horse, Dutch warmblood (KWPN), Oldenburg, and Trakhener.
 Outside of Europe many of the popular American breeds are also warmbloods–the Quarter Horse and Tennessee Walking Horse are both so due to their mix of cold and hotblood parentage.